codex-team/stimagebot/README.md

 docker-compose up
 ```

-It will install all node deps and run the code with auto reload on changes.
+It will install all node deps and run the code.

 ### Yarn